VHDPlus/vhdplus-website/docs/ide/teamexplorer.md

 7. Done!
 You now have your repository ready to use.

 ### Add a remote
-If you want to sync your changes with a host like Github, you need to add a remote.
+If you want to sync your changes with a host like GitHub, you need to add a remote.
 1. Get the URL of the repository you want to add as a remote.
-You can create a new one on the website (for Github <a href="https://github.com/new">here</a>).
+You can create a new one on the website (for GitHub <a href="https://github.com/new">here</a>).
 2. Open the Menu using the ⋯ button and select `Remotes -> Add Remote`
 3. Paste the URL and confirm with `Enter` or using the `OK` button.
 4. Specify a name for the Remote.
 If this is the first remote you can just leave it at `origin`.